 I am one of only two CGT therapists in the Philadelphia area; and one of three in the state of Pennsylvania .
 I am also one of only two CGT therapists licensed to practice online therapy in the state of Florida.

 About Dr. Sonya

-But after many profound life changes, including the unexpected death of my mother, my path led me back to clinical practice, specifically to help individuals transform their own experiences of grief and loss.
+But after many profound life changes, including the unexpected death of my mother, my journey led me back to clinical practice, specifically to help individuals transform their own experiences of grief and loss.

 Since returning to clinical practice, I have obtained advanced training in Complicated Grief Therapy (CGT) from the Center for Complicated Grief at Columbia University’s School of Social Work.
 Several research studies have shown CGT to be more effective than interpersonal and other forms of psychotherapy.
 In my clinical practice I have found CGT to be a transformative form of psychotherapy, often in less than 20 sessions.

 Currently, I am an associate of the Center for Complicated Grief which allows for ongoing training, case consultation, and working collaboratively on projects designed to enhance the dissemination of information about complicated grief and CGT to providers, sufferers, and the general public.

 In addition, I am the founder and CEO of CEMPSYCH, LLC, a company which offers continuing education in multicultural psychology to licensed mental health professionals.
 CEMPSYCH, LLC is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
 CEMPSYCH, LLC maintains responsibility for all programming and content.